Why do we believe the lies of a sociopath?

 Eventually that moment comes when we see clearly and place more meaning and significance once again, in our inner values than in their malarkey.
 This is a moment they fear and the moment they become more dangerous.

 Sorting Out Two Parallel Realities to See the Truth

 Once we leave Mr. or Ms. Monster, once we’ve sent them out of our home, we’ve got more cognitive dissonance to handle.
 Now we doubt that the absent, mask-wearing devil did and said what they did.
 Why?
 Again, it’s the natural human need for harmony.
 It’s not possible NOT to doubt our own disbelief in the person who we believed to be our soul mate.
 How’s that for irony?
 We’re going to suffer with this cognitive dissonance and ptsd after a sociopath.
 But we will make our way out.
 We will be whole again.

 All sociopaths think alike.
 They all equally lack compassion, care, kindness, concern, loyalty, commitment, love, devotion, fidelity, monogamy, trustworthiness, honesty or any genuine positive bonding emotion.
 They love who they are.
 They delight in using and ruining all people: Family, friends, parents, sisters, brothers, lovers, wives, husbands, children.
 They.
 Do.
 Not.
 Love.
 They enjoy being monsters.

-We believe the lies of a sociopath because we are healthy and normal.
+We believe the lies of a sociopath because we’re healthy and normal.

 Grab your golden rope.
 Hold hard to your values and beliefs.
 Trust your gut.
+Have faith in your own life.
 Embrace your life.
 Be your own saving grace.
 Block the sociopath who hijacked you.
 Establish no contact.
 Let who we are shine.
 Be human.
 Live in the light.